Originally published December 4, 2017 and updated November 20, 2020.

-Children and Christmas go together like, well, Christmas and children.
-But children and heirloom Christmas ornaments don’t.
+While Christmas is all about children, the heirloom Christmas ornaments aren’t.
 As the mother of three and a parent educator, I figured out how to keep our tree decorated with toddlers in the house and still have a joyous Christmas.
 My precious, very breakable ornaments survived three toddlers (and 20+ military moves).
-These tips on how to toddler-proof a Christmas tree are the secret and worked for all three of my children.

 How to Toddler Proof A Christmas Tree